kate-kozelkova/cloover-test-task/README.md

 python main.py --base main --head demo/ambiguous-change
 ```

-`review/test_pipeline.py` covers the router's decision logic and each scanner against
-synthetic diffs (`pytest review/test_pipeline.py`) - no git state, no network, no env
-vars, so the tests can't drift from what the code actually does.
+`review/test_pipeline.py` covers the router's decision logic and each scanner against synthetic diffs (`pytest review/test_pipeline.py`) - no git state, no network, no env vars, so the tests can't drift from what the code actually does.

-## Deployment

-Three one-time settings turn this from a demo into something that actually gates
-merges:

-1. **Add the API key.** Repo -> Settings -> Secrets and variables -> Actions -> New repository secret -> `ANTHROPIC_API_KEY`.
-Without this, it can never authorize an auto-merge on its own, thanks to the low fixed confidence level.
-Therefore, offline runs will always show the "needs human" path.
-2. **Make the check block merges.** Repo -> Settings -> Branches -> branch protection rule for `main` -> require status checks to pass -> add `pr-review/data-safety`.
-Otherwise, the check will still run and report, but nothing will stop a PR from being merged by hand regardless of the result.
-3. **(Optional) Assign a reviewer.** Settings -> Secrets and variables -> Actions -> Variables tab -> New repository variable -> `REVIEWER_GITHUB_USERNAME` -> enter GitHub username.
-The pipeline formally requests a review from the assigned person.

 Every PR triggers `.github/workflows/pr-review.yml` automatically.
 To see it work on your own PR: open a PR, then check the PR's **Checks** tab or the status row at the bottom of the **Conversation** tab.
 After a review, you'll see: